 Once an e-commerce entrepreneur has developed an e-commerce store after conducting customer development and experimentation, the next step is to immediately to their target customers from the outset so that they can gain insights and sell more efficiently and potentially faster.

-The traditional definition of branding means is that it is a means to distinguish the goods of one producer from those of another.
-The brand is often confused as a name, term, sign, symbol, or design, or a combination of them that intend to differentiate them from those of competitors.
+The traditional definition of branding means to distinguish the goods of one producer from those of another.
+The brand is often confused as a name, term, sign, symbol, design, or a combination of them that intend to differentiate them from those of competitors.
 Due to the digital age, the definition of branding evolved to the subjective perception of value based on the sum of a person’s experiences with a product or company that ultimately influences that person’s sentiment and decisions in the marketplace.
 Branding today in the digital age is the holistic sum of customers’ experiences, composed of visual, tonal and behavioral brand components, many of which are shaped by interaction design.

-In launching an e-commerce business, a lot of networking is needed to introduce and even educate the target market of the benefits and value of a startup e-commerce business.
-It is important to have a quick introduction for the e-commerce business for the purposes of sales and promotions.
+In launching an e-commerce business, a lot of networking is needed to introduce and even educate the target market on the benefits and value of a startup e-commerce business.
+It is important to have a quick introduction to the e-commerce business for sales and promotions.
 In these cases, an elevator pitch is very handy.
-Elevator pitch is a sales or promotional speech that is given quickly that simply define an e-commerce business and its value proposition.
-It is called elevator pitch mainly because it should not exceed the amount time you spent inside an elevator.
-It is like giving a speech to a rushing investor and an e-commerce entrepreneur only has 30 seconds to 1 minute to get an investment or at least land an appointment for a future sales presentation.
+An Elevator pitch is a sales or promotional speech given quickly to define an e-commerce business and its value proposition.
+It is called an elevator pitch mainly because it should not exceed the amount of time you spend inside an elevator.
+It is like giving a speech to a rushing investor, and an e-commerce entrepreneur only has 30 seconds to 1 minute to get an investment or at least land an appointment for a future sales presentation.

 Legal Aspect in E-Commerce